Anderche/graph-theory-profitable-movie-ideas/README.md

 Theoretically, a similar implementation could be used used by movie or streaming service (Netflix) executives to shortlist movies to fund for the future based on the success of historical productions.

+The code and subsequent findings progress in 3x phases:

-1. Model the Movie graph with the COMMUNITY DETECTION algorithm to find subcommunities
+1. Model the Movie graph with the COMMUNITY DETECTION algorithm to find subcommunities.

-2. Model the Movie graph with the SIMILARITY algorithm
+2. Model the Movie graph with the SIMILARITY algorithm.

 3. Select the top five movies from each algorithm, remove duplicates, and then gather a list of Directors and Actors to contact for availability.